TheInfamousGrim/TheInfamousGrim/README.md

 - 👋 Hi, I’m @TheInfamousGrim
-- 👀 I’m interested in Web Development, Blockchain Development as well as some Game Development in my spare time.
+- 👀 I’m interested in web development, blockchain dev as well as some game dev in my spare time.
-- 🌱 I’m currently learning the basics of web development, Then gonna move on and learn some basic algorithms lol.
-Just joined a bootcamp at the University of Birmingham
+- 🌱 I’m currently learning the basics of web development, Then gonna move on and learn some proper algorithms and data structures.
+Just joined a bootcamp at the University of Birmingham.
 - 💞️ I’m looking to collaborate on ...
-Not sure yet haha.
+Not sure yet.
 I wanna work with anyone doing anything with regards to blockchain technology.
-I have an interest in the supply chain side of things, but would be happy working on anything from NFTs to DeFi.
+I have an interest in the supply chain side management side of things as I believe these have actual value rather than NFTs in their current format.
 - 📫 How to reach me: finchergeorge1@gmail.com

 <!---